 - Put the food into the refrigerator immediately after buying it.

-- Don’t overfill the fridge or the air cannot circulate.
-This way, the fridge cannot cool your food properly.
+- Don’t overfill the fridge or the air cannot circulate and cool your food properly.

 - Place newly purchased products behind others.
-This makes it easier to use food prior to its “best before” date.
+This makes it easier to use food before it goes bad.

 - Store leftovers and fresh foods in glass or porcelain containers with a lid or a plate on top.
-This way, your food will stay fresh and flavorful for longer.
+Your food will stay fresh and flavorful for longer.

 - Some fruits and vegetables are sensitive to cold.
 Store them in a dark room or cellar.